Cook Islands: Defence and police

-Defence is the responsibility of New Zealand, in consultation with the Cook Islands and at its request.
+The Cook Islands Police Service polices the waters, and shares responsibility for defence with New Zealand, in consultation with the Cook Islands Government and at its request.
+The total offshore EEZ is about 2 million square kilometres.
+Vessels of the Royal New Zealand Navy can be employed for this task including its Protector-class offshore patrol vessels.
+These naval forces may also be supported by Royal New Zealand Air Force aircraft, including P-8 Poseidons.
+However, these forces are limited in size and in 2023 were described by the Government as "not in a fit state" to respond to regional challenges.
+New Zealand's subsequently announced "Defence Policy and Strategy Statement" noted that shaping the security environment, "focusing in particular on supporting security in and for the Pacific" would receive enhanced attention.

 The Cook Islands Police Service is the police force of the Cook Islands.
+The Maritime Wing of the Police Service exercises sovereignty over the nation's EEZ.
+Vessels have included a Pacific-class patrol boat, CIPPB Te Kukupa commissioned in May 1989 which received a re-fit in 2015 but was withdrawn from service and replaced by a larger and more capable Guardian-class patrol boat, CIPPB Te Kukupa II, which entered service in 2022.
+Cook Islands has its own customs regulations.

 Human rights

-Male homosexuality is de jure illegal in the Cook Islands and is punishable by a maximum term of seven years imprisonment; however, the law is not enforced, and legislation to change it is pending.
+Formerly, male homosexuality was de jure illegal in the Cook Islands and was punishable by a maximum term of seven years imprisonment; however, the law was never enforced.
+In 2023, legislation was passed which legalised homosexuality.

-Administrative subdivisions
+Local government

-There are island councils on all of the inhabited outer islands (Outer Islands Local Government Act 1987 with amendments up to 2004, and Palmerston Island Local Government Act 1993) except Nassau, which is governed by Pukapuka (Suwarrow, with only one caretaker living on the island, also governed by Pukapuka, is not counted with the inhabited islands in this context).
-Each council is headed by a mayor.
+There are island councils, each headed by a mayor, on all of the inhabited outer islands (Outer Islands Local Government Act 1987 with amendments up to 2004, and Palmerston Island Local Government Act 1993) except Nassau, which is governed by Pukapuka (Suwarrow, with only one caretaker living on the island, also governed by Pukapuka, is not counted with the inhabited islands in this context).

-The three Vaka councils of Rarotonga established in 1997 (Rarotonga Local Government Act 1997), also headed by mayors, were abolished in February 2008, despite much controversy.
+Three vaka councils headed by mayors were established on Rarotonga by the Rarotonga Local Government Act 1997, then abolished in February 2008, despite much controversy.

 On the lowest level, there are village committees.
 Nassau, which is governed by Pukapuka, has an island committee (Nassau Island Committee), which advises the Pukapuka Island Council on matters concerning its own island.